Leadership takes on many dimensions and encompasses many definitions.

-“Leadership listens, inspires, motivates, and gives a direction, a common goal to aspire to,” says Jerome Taillard, associate professor of finance at Babson College.
+“Leadership listens, inspires, motivates, and gives a direction, a common goal to aspire to,” says Finance Professor Jerome Taillard, who also is the first recipient of the Professor George Troughton Term Chair in Finance at Babson College.

 “I rarely speak of a leader as simply someone who holds a position of authority,” Taylor says.
 Instead, he’s focused on the sustainability of influence over time and how that occurs.
 True leaders, he says, are able to maintain power and influence because they genuinely are supported by willing followers.

 Leadership, especially entrepreneurial leadership, is increasingly in demand as weighty, global issues require entrepreneurial leaders to seek creative solutions and harness the power of people to reach common goals.
 Great leadership provides a unified vision for an organization to collaboratively achieve company-wide goals.

 The key for positive results of that influence and those followers, though, is the purpose of their objectives and how the leader pursues them.
 And, that helps distinguish great leadership, according to Marjorie N. Feld, Babson professor of history.

 Within an organization strong leadership is important in shaping a cohesive vision and cultivating a sense of the greater good for the organization.
 Strong business leaders establish a tone while motivating and inspiring others through trust and purpose so that everyone within the organization is rowing together to achieve a common goal.

 Additionally, leaders must be adaptable.
 Not everything can be planned and it’s those moments when good leaders can showcase their strength to their team.